APrettyCoolProgram/crispy-box/README.md

 * Requires password for sudo access
 * Requires authentication for fileshare

-The personal CrispyBox build (download [here](https://github.com/APrettyCoolProgram/CrispyBox/blob/master/Build_your_own_CrispyBox.md)) is the same as the standard build, except:
+The **personal** pre-built CrispyBox (download [here](https://github.com/APrettyCoolProgram/CrispyBox/blob/master/Build_your_own_CrispyBox.md)) is the same as the standard build:
 * Is set to autologin
 * Does not require a password for sudo access

+The personal CrispyBox build sacrifices some security for ease-of-use, but still requires authentication for the fileshare.

 ## Building your own CrispyBox
 [Building your own CrispyBox](https://github.com/APrettyCoolProgram/CrispyBox/blob/master/Build_your_own_CrispyBox.md) is the best way to customize CrispyBox to your needs.
 You'll have full control over every aspect of building CrispyBox, from the operating system (if you want to use another Linux distribution), the cloud storage provider (if you don't use Dropbox), to the credentials.
 This method will take longer, and requires basic Linux knowledge.